 CoreLink SIE-200 IP is configurable and supports many system architectures.
 It is common for manufacturers to be unaware of how their customers will partition the memory.
-A user might choose to have a more secure memory to implement additional secure services in secure code.
-Another user might need less secure memory, preferring to use the secure side only for firmware updates.
-Using TrustZone controllers enables the manufacturer to specify a chip simply by the amount of shared SRAM/ROM that can be allocated for secure or non-secure use rather than defining or manufacturing a chip with different SRAM/ROM sizes for each secure and non-secure use.
+You can choose to have a more secure memory to implement extra secure services in secure code.
+You might need less secure memory, preferring to use the secure side only for firmware updates.
+Using TrustZone controllers enables the manufacturer to specify a chip simply by the amount of shared SRAM or ROM that can be allocated for secure or non-secure use, rather than defining or manufacturing a chip with different SRAM or ROM sizes for each secure and non-secure use.
 The same method can be applied to peripherals and Flash.

-The TrustZone Master Security Controller (MSC) block in SIE-200, can be used to integrate a legacy master (for example, AHB-Lite DMA – such as Arm DMA-230) in a TrustZone-enabled SoC, as secure or non-secure.
-The MSC enables the security attribute for a legacy master to be set dynamically so offering maximum flexibility for software programmers.
-Architects can control external masters (such as a radio master) to define the system resources (memory/peripherals) that they can access.
-Many embedded designs will have legacy IP.
+The TrustZone Manager Security Controller (MSC) block in SIE-200, can be used to integrate a legacy master (for example, AHB-Lite DMA – such as Arm DMA-230) in a TrustZone-enabled SoC, as secure or non-secure.
+The MSC enables the security attribute for a legacy manager to be set dynamically so offering maximum flexibility for software programmers.
+Architects can control external managers, such as a radio manager to define the system resources (memory and peripherals) that they can access.
+Many embedded designs have legacy IP.
 SIE-200 enables you to integrate this legacy IP in a controlled way while preserving the security architecture of the SoC.
-Other TrustZone controllers (described below) enable you to integrate existing/legacy AHB and APB peripherals in a similar way.
+Other TrustZone controllers enable you to integrate existing or legacy AHB and APB peripherals in a similar way.

 TrustZone AHB5 Memory Protection Controller

-- The TrustZone AHB5 Memory Protection Controller (MPC) gates access to memory as a function of the transaction.
+The TrustZone AHB5 Memory Protection Controller (MPC) gates access to memory as a function of the transaction.
 It enables the memory blocks to be assigned as secure or non-secure and supports a range of block sizes.
-The MPC checks the security setting for the incoming transaction and either allows the transaction through, or responds with a RAZ/error and/or a secure error interrupt.
+The MPC checks the security setting for the incoming transaction and either allows the transaction through or responds with a RAZ or error and or a secure error interrupt.
 The MPC can support a simple watermarking approach, where the memory is split into two regions; one secure and the other non-secure.
-MPC can also support a more complex dynamic block based memory allocation for secure/non-secure application use.
+MPC can also support a more complex dynamic block-based memory allocation for secure or non-secure application use.

-- The TrustZone AHB5 and TrustZone APB Peripheral Protection Controllers (PPC) can each control access for up to 16 peripherals.
-Non-secure accesses to secure peripherals are blocked with RAZ/error responses and/or secure interrupts.
+The TrustZone AHB5 and TrustZone APB Peripheral Protection Controllers (PPC) can each control access for up to 16 peripherals.
+Non-secure accesses to secure peripherals are blocked with RAZ or error responses and secure interrupts.

-The new processor and System IP use AMBA Low Power Interface specification (LPI) to manage power and clock control in the SoC.
+This system IP uses AMBA Low-Power Interface specification (LPI) to manage power and clock control in the SoC.
 The Q-Channel interface is specified in the LPI standard.
 This interface handles communication and handshaking for the changes in quiescent states of each part of the system.
 Arm Cortex-M33, SIE-200 and SSE-200 subsystems use Q-Channels to control clock and power domains in the CPU and in the wider SSE-200 subsystem.
 Designers can use the Q-Channels to develop a dynamic power control infrastructure that requires minimal software control.
 It enables each CPU and the system to be power gated off independently and dynamically.

-AHB5 adds exclusive access mechanism to the protocol, which enables semaphore-type operations, without requiring the bus to remain dedicated to a particular master for the duration of the operation.
+AHB5 adds exclusive access mechanism to the protocol, which enables semaphore-type operations, without requiring the bus to remain dedicated to a particular master during the operation.
 This means the semaphore-type operations do not impact either the bus access latency or the maximum achievable bandwidth.
-SIE-200 provides an Exclusive Access Monitor (EAM) to monitor slave accesses.
-For Armv8-M systems using TrustZone, the EAM must take extra care for secure/non-secure accesses.
-The monitor ensures that the same data cannot be accessed in both secure and non-secure modes.
+SIE-200 provides an Exclusive Access Monitor (EAM) to monitor subordinate accesses.
+For Armv8-M systems using TrustZone, the EAM must take extra care for Secure and non-secure accesses.
+The monitor ensures that the same data cannot be accessed in both Secure and non-secure modes.
 A write is not considered to have overwritten a tagged data if the access type (secure or non-secure) does not match the state in the exclusive read access.

 The support for some of these features is configurable and system dependent and enables maximum system architect flexibility to trade off area footprint against performance and power requirements.